Home | Download | Help | Contribute | Plug-ins | About | Contact | Search

 Standard environment variables

 The way TeXmacs typesets documents is influenced by so called environment variables.
 The style-sheet language uses a so called environment (or context) to store both environment variables and macros.
-The environment variables are subdivided into two catagories: built-in variables and additional variables provided by style files.
+The environment variables are subdivided into two categories: built-in variables and additional variables provided by style files.
 Built-in variables usually affect the layout, while additional variables mostly serve computational purposes.
 In the next sections of this chapter, we will describe all built-in environment variables.

 A typical built-in environment variable is color.
 The value of an environment variable may be changed permanently using assign and temporarily using the with primitive: